jondowson/pod/README.md

 If there is not, it will uncompress your chosen dse version tarball and copy its resources folder there.
 This copied folder is stripped of all **non-config files** - the remainder are then available for editing.

-The settings specified in **build_settings.bash** and the **<servers.json>** will be edited into this copied resources folder.
+The settings specified in **build_settings.bash** and the **<servers.json>** are edited into this copied resources folder.
 But for all the settings they do not cover, you can manually edit any of them.
 So if required, hit **\<ctrl-c\>** at the end of this initial stage - you will have 10 seconds!
-Then edit any DSE config file in the build's **resources** folder.
+Then edit any DSE config file in the build's **resources** folder and re-launch **pod_DSE**.

-Re-launch **pod_DSE**.
 All servers will receive a bespoke version of the resources folder + all required software.
-A pod-launcher script will be run remotely and finish the server configuration, including merging the bespoke resources folder.
+A pod-launcher script will be run remotely and finish the server configuration:
+- uncompress software.
+- merge the bespoke resources folder.
+- setup environment variables.
 Once finished - pod_DSE has a rolling start command to start DSE (choice of modes) and datastax-agents - see help for example.